-Incident reporting serves multiple essential purposes within behavioral health settings:
+Incident reporting serves several essential functions within behavioral health settings:

 - Clinical Quality: Identifying and learning from incidents helps improve care quality and safety.